 - a) Conserve and enhance the quality, integrity and legibility of the local Character Areas identified in the Character Assessment (Appendix 2). - b) New development or alterations to existing buildings should have regard to their local design context.
-Although it may be necessary to introduce modern building materials and styles, it is desirable that materials, form, massing, orientation, set-back and other characteristics should reflect the local context and should make a sympathetic contribution to the Character Area. - c) Building design and quality of materials should be sympathetic to and be in keeping with existing buildings in each character area of the village. - d) Infill development should be at a density appropriate to the site and its surroundings and reflecting its Character Area location as identified in the Character Assessment (Appendix 2)
+Although it may be necessary to introduce modern building materials and styles, it is desirable that materials, form, massing, orientation, set-back and other characteristics should reflect the local context and should make a sympathetic contribution to the Character Area, following the provisions of the Design Guide. - c) Building design and quality of materials should be sympathetic to and be in keeping with existing buildings in each character area of the village. - d) Wherever possible the Eco-Design provisions of the Design Guide should be incorporated. - e) Infill development should be at a density appropriate to the site and its surroundings and reflecting its Character Area location as identified in the Character Assessment (Appendix 2)